GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

 ![image](https://github.com/ideafest/tutorials/blob/master/image35.png)

-9. Under “Cluster Name”- Provide a Cluster Name.
+9. Under “'Cluster Name', provide a cluster Name."
 For this demo, we will keep the default of “Cluster0”.
 Click on “Create Cluster” button at the bottom of the page.

 ![image](https://github.com/ideafest/tutorials/blob/master/image38.png)